x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/in-place-ediscovery.md

 > [!IMPORTANT]
 >  As we continue to invest in different ways to search for mailbox content, we're announcing the retirement of In-Place eDiscovery in the Exchange admin center (EAC) in Exchange Online.
 Starting July 1, 2020, you won't be able to create new In-Place eDiscovery searches.
 But you'll still be able to manage In-Place eDiscovery searches in the EAC or by using the **Set-MailboxSearch** cmdlet in Exchange Online PowerShell.
 However, starting October 1, 2020, you won't be able to manage In-Place eDiscovery searches.
 You'll only be able to remove them in the EAC or by using the **Remove-MailboxSearch** cmdlet.
 Using In-Place eDiscovery in Exchange Server and Exchange hybrid deployments will still be supported.
 For more information about the retirement of In-Place eDiscovery in Exchange Online, see [Retirement of legacy eDiscovery tools](https://docs.microsoft.com/microsoft-365/compliance/legacy-ediscovery-retirement).

-If your organization adheres to legal discovery requirements (related to organizational policy, compliance, or lawsuits), In-Place eDiscovery in Microsoft Exchange Server and Exchange Online can help you perform discovery searches for relevant content within mailboxes.
-Exchange Server and Exchange Online also offer federated search capability and integration with Microsoft SharePoint 2013 and Microsoft SharePoint Online.
-Using the eDiscovery Center in SharePoint, you can search for and hold all content related to a case, including SharePoint 2013 and SharePoint Online websites, documents, file shares indexed by SharePoint (SharePoint 2013 only), mailbox content in Exchange, and archived Lync 2013 content.
+If your organization adheres to legal discovery requirements (related to organizational policy, compliance, or lawsuits), In-Place eDiscovery in Exchange Online can help you perform discovery searches for relevant content within mailboxes.
 You can also use In-Place eDiscovery in an Exchange hybrid environment to search on-premises and cloud-based mailboxes in the same search.

 > [!IMPORTANT]
-> In-Place eDiscovery is a powerful feature that allows a user with the correct permissions to potentially gain access to all messaging records stored throughout the Exchange Server or Exchange Online organization.
+> In-Place eDiscovery is a powerful feature that allows a user with the correct permissions to potentially gain access to all messaging records stored throughout the Exchange Online organization.
 It's important to control and monitor discovery activities, including addition of members to the Discovery Management role group, assignment of the Mailbox Search management role, and assignment of mailbox access permission to discovery mailboxes.

 ## How In-Place eDiscovery works
 <a name="howitworks"> </a>